apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/proxy/apecloud-mysql-proxy.md

 :::note

-In the production environment, all monitoring addons are disabled by default when installing KubeBlocks.
-You can enable these addons but it is highly recommended to build your monitoring system or purchase a third-party monitoring service.
+In the production environment, all monitoring Addons are disabled by default when installing KubeBlocks.
+You can enable these Addons but it is highly recommended to build your monitoring system or purchase a third-party monitoring service.
 For details, refer to [Monitoring](./../../observability/monitor-database.md).

 :::